 Facebook and Instagram can be a gold mine for mobile app advertising.
 The volume of traffic is massive.
 Also, the cost per mobile app install (CPI) is often lower than competing traffic channels.

-CPI is the cost of each individual consumer app download, which can help to determine the effectiveness of your install campaign.
+CPI is the cost of each individual consumer app download.
+This can help to determine the effectiveness of your install campaign.
 The formula used to calculate this number is straightforward: total ad spend divided by the number of app installs.

 Advertisers frequently ask how much they should expect to pay per mobile app install ad on Facebook and Instagram.
 The answer is simple: anywhere from $0.25 to $100 CPI.

-But what causes the extreme variability in CPI?
+But what causes the extreme variability in cost per mobile app install?
 That’s a little more complex.
 There are six primary factors that influence an advertiser’s CPI.
-Optimizing for each of these factors can dramatically reduce the CPI of your app install campaigns:
+Optimizing for each of these factors can dramatically reduce the CPT of your app install campaigns:

 2. Creative Optimization